mkristofik/battle-sim/README.md

 - Initiative stat determines the order in which units get to act.
 - Scrolling battle log to record every attack action.
 - Report a winner when one side is defeated.
+- Commanders have influence over the strength of their units.

 ![screenshot](https://raw.github.com/mkristofik/battle-sim/master/screenshot.jpg)